modin-project/modin/docs/pandas_on_ray.rst

 .. code-block:: yaml

-  # The execution engine on which Modin runs.
+  # The execution framework on which Modin runs.
 Currently only supports ray.
-  execution_engine: ray
+  execution_framework: ray

   # Optional.
 The default SSH key used to access nodes.
   key: ~/.ssh/key.pem